HOW WILL THE TOLL ROAD IMPACT YOU?

-After a lot of campaigning by the community and the Greens, the government has agreed to ban trucks from local streets when the West Gate Tunnel is built.
+After a lot of campaigning by the community and the Greens, the government has agreed to ban trucks from local streets, but only once the West Gate Tunnel toll road is built.

-While this is a big victory, it doesn’t mean we need the West Gate Tunnel.
+While this is a big victory, it doesn’t mean we need the West Gate Tunnel toll road to get trucks off local streets.
 The better solution would be to building truck off-ramps off the West Gate Freeway, which would direct trucks around the edge of Yarraville, along Francis and Whitehall Streets and away from houses.
-This would save the government $1 billion, and wouldn’t create yet another freeway which will quickly fill with cars.
+This would save the government $1 billion, and wouldn’t create yet another toll road which will quickly fill with cars.

 Most of the infrastructure is already in place and it would cost just $58 million to finish it off – one percent of the cost of the Western Distributor.